Home > matGeom > geom3d > angles3d.m

 Some functions for creating rotations use Euler angles.
 They follow the

-ZYX convention in the global reference system, that is eqivalent to the
+"ZYX" convention in the global reference system, that is equivalent to

 Euler angles are given by a triplet of angles [PHI THETA PSI] that